-In 1935, Madge Adam, who has died aged 89, became the first of a long line of postgraduate research students in solar physics at the University of Oxford Observatory.
+In 1935, Madge Adam became the first of a long line of postgraduate research students in solar physics at the University of Oxford Observatory.
 The new director of the observatory, Professor HH Plaskett, was about to establish solar physics as its chief research object, and the Sun was Adam’s particular interest.
 Having just found herself in possession of a first, she heard that Plaskett was asking for research students.
 “So I knocked on his door and said, ‘How about me?’.”